sabyrzhan/learning-progress/pages/Design Patterns.md

 			- Observer - notification receiver who actually has method - **notify**.
 	- ### Factory Method Pattern
 		- Used to create objects inheriting the same object.
 The pattern more about inheritence compared to abstract factory pattern.
+		- Let class or interface subcalsses decide which concrete object to create
 	- ### Abstract Factory Pattern
 		- Also known as - **factory of factories** pattern.
 Used to create objects from the same family.
 The pattern uses composition to built final objects.
+		- The factory class creates other factory classes which themselves create and return abstract objects.